Screw dislocations in the X-cube fracton model: Boundary conditions

 Let us consider the X-cube model on a 3-torus.
 As shown in Ref.~\cite{Shirley_2018}, a local unitary circuit as defined in \figref{fig:T3RG} can be used to remove toric code leaves from a large X-cube model until we reach a system size of $2\times 2 \times 2$.
 After this, we have shown the process explicitly to reach the $1\times 1 \times 1$ minimal structure of the X-cube model on a 3-torus in \figref{fig:T3MS}.
 We observe that the $1\times 1\times 1$ X-cube model has no nontrivial stabilizer terms and hence has $\log_2 \text{GSD} = 3$.
 Using the fact that each exfoliated toric code has a GSD of 4, we can conclude that \be \log_2 \text{GSD} = 2L_x + 2L_y + 2L_z -3 \ee for an X-cube model on a $L_x \times L_y \times L_z$ cubic lattice with periodic boundaries.

 The GSD of the minimal structure can be interpreted using the coupled layer picture.
 We see that, at each intermediate step of the exfoliation procedure, the model retains a coupled layer structure, but with fewer leaves.
 At the minimal structure with system size $1\times 1\times 1$, we can interpret the model as composed of three perpendicular toric code leaves coupled along their intersection lines.
 These toric codes have two independent Wilson loops each, but now they do not commute with the $ZZ$ coupling term along the three axes in the Hamiltonian.
-To make them commute, the two Wilson loops along each intersection line bind together, which reduces the number of independent Wilson loops to three, hence the $-3$ in the $\log_2 \text{GSD}$.
+To make them commute, the two Wilson loops along each intersection line bind together, which reduces the number of independent Wilson loops to three, hence the $-3$ in the $\log_2 \text{GSD}$.\footnote{ It is also possible to understand the minimal structure in terms of the defect network construction of the X-cube model. \cite{defectNetwork,stringMembraneNet}}